 The purpose of setting such high standards of evidence was obviously to prevent the law from being applied routinely.
 This was acknowledged by the Prophet (PBUH) himself, who, it has been reported, tried to stop a person accused of adultery from confessing.
 In fact, in Islamic societies, Hudud punishments are rare events.
-“Muslim jurists made the evidentiary requirements and the technical pre-conditions for the enforcement of the Hudūd practically impossible to fulfill or because they admitted so many mitigating factors to the point that only a criminal who was most determined to be punished could be made to suffer the Hudūd penalties”.
-(8) The criminals could, however, be punished by tazir or discretionary punishments.
-This is analogous to American civil law, in which the burden of proof is lesser than it is in criminal law, and the punishment is less severe as well.
-(9) Scholars have suggested that the presence of such laws have led to low levels of crime in Islamic societies.
-They have also stated that after a Hudud punishment, the criminal could be rehabilitated in society instead of being imprisoned, given that prisons are notorious for reinforcing criminal proclivities rather than acting as institutions of correction.
-(10)
+“Muslim jurists made the evidentiary requirements and the technical pre-conditions for the enforcement of the Hudūd practically impossible to fulfill or because they admitted so many mitigating factors to the point that only a criminal who was most determined to be punished could be made to suffer the Hudūd penalties” (8).
+The criminals could, however, be punished by tazir or discretionary punishments.
+This is analogous to American civil law, in which the burden of proof is less than it is in criminal law, and the punishment is less severe as well (9).
+Scholars have suggested that the presence of such laws has led to low levels of crime in Islamic societies.
+They have also stated that after a Hudud punishment, the criminal could be rehabilitated in society instead of being imprisoned, given that prisons are notorious for reinforcing criminal proclivities rather than acting as institutions of correction (10).

 One question that arises here is whether confessions are obtained under coercion.
 Under Islamic law, this is not permissible.
 Having said that, it is well known that several Islamic regimes do not follow such niceties, and confessions are forced out of prisoners by torture.
 This study does not address this, as it is impossible to discuss ethics in such societies.
 Our discussion will be confined to societies where the rule of law prevails, even if they may not be “liberal” societies in the dictionary meaning of the term.
 The argument has been further clarified in the next section.